lemlac/mulem/docs/reference.md

 ### Constants

 Constants are declared with type `const T`.
 The `const` makes it clear that we're defining a constant value and not an alias or another type of meta binding.
 After the type is an equals sign `=` and it's value.
-The type can be inferred with `:: =` or `::=`.
+The type can be inferred with `:: =`.

 ```
 PI :: const float = 3.14159
-E  ::= 2.71828                -- Inferred
+E  :: = 2.71828                -- Inferred
 ```

 You can also bind a function to a constant with `const fn`.
 Define it like you would with basic functions.
 The `const fn` can is opitional for shorthand form, just `:: (param) =` is needed.
 This can be useful if you need to pass a function multiple times but don't want it to be outputted when compiled.